jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1980/index.md

 ### Directory of PC-SIG Library Disk #1980

-     Volume in drive A is DISK1980
+     Volume in drive A has no label
      Directory of A:\

     DCMOTFIX CHN      9178   1-01-80   1:32a